shipwright-io/build/docs/proposals/env-vars.md

 First, some role / actor terminology and detail (nothing new most likely for Shipwright community members):

-- A `developer` or `end user` is the person who has been provisioned a namespace, or shares a namespace with some teammates, and is using Shipwright to build images for his "application".
-Most likely the `developer` will minimally be writing the `BuildRun`, and quite possibly the `Build`.
-Though maybe a `lead developer` creates the `Build`.
-It is *conceivable* a `developer` creates the `BuildStrategy` or `ClusterBuildStrategy`as well, depending on the nature of the cluster (i.e. a `personal` or `team` cluster vs. a `test`, `staging`, or even `production` cluster.
+- A "developer" or "end user" is the person who has been provisioned a namespace, or shares a namespace with some teammates, and is using Shipwright to build images for his "application".
+Most likely the developer will minimally be writing the `BuildRun`, and quite possibly the `Build`.
+Though maybe a "lead developer" creates the `Build`.
+It is *conceivable* a "developer" creates the `BuildStrategy` or `ClusterBuildStrategy`as well, depending on the nature of the cluster (i.e. a personal or team cluster vs. a test, staging, or even production cluster.
-- An `admin` or `cluster admin` is more on the 'ops' side of the shop.
-They have higher k8s privileges, possibly even `kubeadmin`, and will have administrative tasks like provisioning namespaces for teams of `developer`, defining the k8s RBAC for each of those teams (both for resources within their namesapces, as well as access to cluster scoped resources).
+- An "admin" or "cluster admin" is more on the "ops" side of the shop.
+They have higher k8s privileges, possibly even kubeadmin, and will have administrative tasks like provisioning namespaces for teams of developers, defining the k8s RBAC for each of those teams (both for resources within their namesapces, as well as access to cluster scoped resources).
 It is envisioned these admins might control which underlying image tools are used for building images, and hence they will own the `BuildStrategy` and `ClusterBuildStrategy` definitions